ygyuri/alx-interview/README.md

-A problem on Create a function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n:
+A problem on ALX INTERVIEWS